Las Vegas Housing Market 2026: Should You Sell Now or Wait?

 For some homeowners, those monthly costs eat into any future gain they hope to capture by waiting.

 Even in a slower or more balanced market, cash remains important because it gives sellers a different value proposition: fewer contingencies, a simpler transaction, and more control over timing.
-If your top priority is certainty rather than maximum retail exposure, a direct sale may still be the better fit.
+If your top priority is certainty rather than maximum retail exposure, an off-market sale may still be the better fit.

 How to Decide Between Listing and Selling Direct